Rsemane/ESXI-on-Azure-VM/Deployment.md

 ![InstallESXi](images/Configuring-network-settings-2.png)

 4. Select "Set Static IPv4 address and network configuration:" via the up/down arrow and click on **Space** to mark selected.
 Choose an IP address except the 192.168.100.1 from the range configured in step 4, in our case it's 192.168.100.0/24.
+Press **Enter** to continue.

 **PS: 192.168.100.1 is used for the vNIC**

 ![InstallESXi](images/Configuring-network-settings-3.png)

-5. Click **Enter** once done then click **ESC** and **Y** to save configuration.
-Click **ESC** to logout once done.
+5. Click **ESC** and **Y** to save configuration.

 ![InstallESXi](images/Configuring-network-settings-4.png)

-6. You will get similar to the screen below
+6. Click **ESC** to logout once done.
+You will get similar to the screen below

 ![InstallESXi](images/Configuring-network-settings-5.png)